Jobs at CSPI

 The Health Promotion Policy Project advocates for health promotion and prevention of disease at the local, state and federal levels, encourages the food industry to improve their products and practices, and engages health professionals, academics, and concerned citizens in supporting our efforts.
 In particular, Health Promotion Policy is working with advocates at the federal and state/local levels on policies to reduce sugary drink consumption (such as soda taxes and warning labels) and to reduce sodium in the food supply.
 Interest and experience in advocacy research, organizing and lobbying are a plus.

 This project covers hot topics related to nutrition and health policies.
 Current issues include school foods, food additives, food marketing to children, obesity prevention, and getting junk food out of retail checkout aisles.
 Projects may involve research for policy analysis and development, op-ed pieces, reports, tracking legislation and regulations, grassroots organizing to support state and local policy, and assisting in federal policy advocacy.
 Applicants should have a strong college-level science, public policy or law background and must submit a writing sample.

-This department covers a broad array of topics, divided into the following areas of concentration; the production and inspection of meat, poultry, and seafood, sustainable organic agriculture, food additives, and pesticide safety.
-Currently, the Food Safety department is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and actively focused on policies addressing the role of antibiotics in animal agriculture.
-Food Safety is seeking an intern with law or public health policy experience to assist with CSPI’s comments on the proposed rules to FDA, in addition to assistance with other projects.
-Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law or public health.
+This department covers a broad array of topics, divided into the following areas of concentration: the production and inspection of meat, poultry, and seafood; sustainable organic agriculture; food additives; and pesticide safety.
+Currently, Food Safety is heavily involved with the implementation of the Food Safety Modernization Act (FSMA), and actively focused on policies addressing the role of antibiotics in animal agriculture.
+Food Safety is seeking an intern with public health, science policy, or law experience to assist with CSPI’s work on these issues and more.
+Interns must have a strong interest in public health or food policy, and ideally have a background in toxicology, biochemistry, biological sciences, law, or public health.
 Applicants must have strong writing and computer skills and must submit a writing sample.